Submittal of Sign-in Data for RLC

 After a ride takes place, ride leaders have three choices for submitting the ride data to the Ride Leader Credits officer.

-- Email a PDF file created by scanning the completed paper sign-in sheet to .
+- Email a PDF file created by scanning a completed paper sign-in sheet to .
 Details are on this page.

 If using one of the options involving paper sign-in sheets, it is important that the ride details (title, date, leaders, etc) at the top of the page are legible.
 Don't carry the sign-in sheet unprotected in your sweaty jersey pocket, where the ink will run and the paper will dissolve.